mongodb/docs/source/includes/enable-regionalized-privatelink.rst

-You can enable this setting only if your |service| project contains no replica sets.
+You can enable this setting only if your |service| project contains no non-sharded replica sets.

 You can't disable this setting if you have: